 Karen Avery was an advocate, a mentor, a peer, friend, and leader in the fight for disability rights, dedicated to giving power and independence to people with disabilities.
-Karen began her career as an advocate for fair housing, before joining Independence First in 1998 as Associate Director.
+She began her career as an advocate for fair housing, before joining Independence First in 1998 as Associate Director.
 She was known as an advocate extraordinaire, not only in Milwaukee, and Wisconsin, but nationally and even internationally.
 She was a respected leader in the mental health consumer/ survivor movement, working to advance the rights of people with mental illness and to ensure a strong consumer voice.
 Karen was a founding board member of the Grassroots Empowerment Project, and a leader in the Milwaukee Mental Health Task Force, where she was a longtime member of the Steering Committee.
 She spoke about the system and about recovery with such impact and conviction, because she lived it.
 She was generous in sharing the challenges of her experience with mental illness and her recovery journey.

 In her work as a leader in the disability movement, as well as to friends and family, Karen set the standard for being "selfless to a fault."
 She gave everything - her intellect, corny sense of humor, time, attention, empathy, kindness, authenticity, love of family, wonderful laugh, zest for life with a bit of indignation.
 Karen never wanted to be the center of attention in the public eye, but she was willing to speak truth to power to advance the rights of her peers - and, even more impactful, to mentor and encourage others in finding their voice.
-She was known for her T-shirts featuring irreverent messages - "Feisty and Non-compliant" was a classic.
 Karen was also an incredibly loving and caring Mother and Grandmother, and a dear friend and mentor to so many.